Azure/azure-arch-enterprise-bi-and-reporting/Technical Guides/7-Understanding the job manager.md

 ## Data Ingestion
 ### Ephemeral Storage Accounts
 (Epemenral Storage Accounts)[./1-Understanding%20ephemeral%20blobs.md] are managed by the Job Manager.
-At any point in time, clients can find currently active Epemeral Blob storage account and its SAS token by querying `/StorageAccounts` OData endpoint.
+At any point in time, clients can find currently active Epemeral Blob storage account and its SAS token by querying `/StorageAccounts` OData API.

 ### Data Warehouse Table Availability Ranges
 TRI clients create `DWTableAvailabilityRange` entities to signal arrival of new data (see [Understanding Data Ingestion](2-Understanding%20data%20ingestion.md)).
-Clients can monitor the status of their data imports by querying `/DWTableAvailabilityRanges` OData endpoint.
+Clients can monitor the status of their data imports by querying `/DWTableAvailabilityRanges` OData API.

+### Job Runtime Policy
+The Job Manager imposes certain policies on Load jobs.
+Those policies can be fetched by calling `/RuntimePolicy` OData API.
+They can be modified by invoking `PUT` and `PATCH` requests to `/RuntimePolicy` OData APIs.

 ### Runtime Tasks
 Once a `DWTableAvailabilityRange` is created, a background process running inside the Job Manager will create an Azure Data Factory pipeline to ingest the data from the Ephemeral Blob Storage account and into each of the Physical Data Warehouses.
 One `RuntimeTask` corresponds to one Azure Data Factory pipeline.
 Clients can monitor their status by querying `/RuntimeTasks` OData endpoint.